Stone Countertops for Your Outdoor Kitchen: Dos & Dont’s

 Posted on: June 21st, 2021

-In an outdoor setting, certain stone varieties will only last you so long.
+In an outdoor entertaining space, certain stone varieties will only last so long.
 When choosing stone countertops for your outdoor kitchen, your priority should always be durability first, and looks second.
+The good news?
+You can absolutely have both.
+You don’t have to sacrifice beauty for function.
+You just have to be thoughtful with your stone selections.
 Before you start building, make sure to consider these natural stone options for your outdoor kitchen.

 Stone Countertops That Are a NO: